liyanghua/em4gmm/README.md

 Compiling
 ---------

-On Mac Os X and Linux distributions you can simple use the make command.
-On Windows you can import the files to (for instance) a Dev-Cpp project and compile from it.
+On Mac Os X and Linux distributions you can simple use the make command on the shell.
+On Windows you can import all to a Dev-Cpp project (for instance) and compile from it.

 Usage
 -----